npci/falcon/examples/README.md

 ```
 # helm install peer -n initialpeerorg helm-charts/fabric-peer/ -f examples/fabric-peer/initialpeerorg/values.yaml
 ```
 After successful deployment of the Peers, you will get 3 peers in initialpeerorg namespace.
 Each of these peers will have 1 Init container and 3 app containers `(Fabric Peer, Dind & CouchDB)`.
-If everything went fine, then you'll see similar logs in the `peer0-initialpeerorg-0`.
+If everything went fine, then you'll see some successful connectivity logs in the `peer0-initialpeerorg-0`.

 13. **Create channel**
 ```